Solargis Evaluate PV simulation and losses

 The auxiliary losses can be divided into two categories:

-Night losses: These are continuous constant losses measured in watts (night constant losses).
+• Constant losses: These are continuous losses measured in watts, and are split into night and day constant losses.

 Default values used in Solargis Evaluate: